ahammel/arpad/README.md

 ### Why is the logo a tomato?

 * 'Arpad' is a Hungrian name
-* The only thing I know about Hungray is that paprika is made there
+* The only thing I know about Hungary is that paprika is made there
 * Paprika is made form red peppers
 * There is no red pepper emoji